 Is sheet metal work dangerous?

-The danger varies depending on which career path you decide to take.
+While all jobs are potentially hazardous, the risk in this industry varies depending on which career path you decide to take.
 Some workers perform their tasks on ladders, roofs, or bridges.
 Others work at a computer.
 Regardless, the emphasis is always on safety.
 Apprentices learn how to safely and responsibly handle tools, materials, and themselves through classroom instruction and on-the-job training.
 Workers are reminded to focus on safety every day.

 Why doesn’t this training and education cost the student anything?
 This seems too good to be true.